neurodyn/nnunet-training-example/README.md

 # Training NNUNET V2 on an old Windows PC

-I'm using WSL on a Windows 11 PC.
-So let's try the method described here:
+I'm using WSL on a Windows 11 PC, so let's try the method described here:

 https://docs.nvidia.com/cuda/wsl-user-guide/index.html